Why do we need farmed salmon?

 Both farmed and wild salmon get their coloring from food sources containing antioxidant-rich astaxanthin.
 Crustaceans—a dietary staple for wild salmon—are rich in astaxanthin, which is also added to the feed of farmed salmon to give them their color and keep them healthy.

 Is farmed salmon more or less sustainable than other animal proteins?

-Farmed salmon is the most sustainable animal protein.
+Farmed salmon is the most sustainable animal protein based on feed conversion.
 A common gauge of environmental impact is its feed conversion ratio, the estimated food required to gain one pound of body mass.
 Of all the animal proteins, fish are the most efficient at converting protein.